 Once we can accept that people are different, it becomes easier to speak their individual language.
 Once we understand that acceptance doesn’t require agreement, we become less defensive.
 When we become less defensive, we can begin to redefine love.
 Once we’ve redefined love, we can start constructive problem solving.

 There are endless examples of the need for this in our culture.
 Pro-Life.
 Pro-Choice.
 Black Lives Matter.
-Build The Wall.
+Build the Wall.
 Kneel For The Flag.
 Transgendered Bathrooms.
 Gay Marriage.
 Gun Control.
 Gun Rights.
 Me Too.
-Time’s Up.

 There are so many emotions behind these movements.
 The passion behind both sides of each issue is genuine and deeply rooted in culture and experience.
 Both sides believe fervently that they are right.
 We aren’t going to always agree.
 We’re just not.

-With redefined love, we accept that everyone is trying to make sense of this chaotic life in their own way, based on their own experience.
-We can passionately disagree with others on matters of dire importance, while still respecting that the conclusions drawn by others are, in most cases, coming from good intentions.
+When we redefine love, we accept that everyone is trying to make sense of this chaotic life in their own way, based on their own experience.
+We can passionately disagree with others on matters of dire importance, while still respecting that the conclusion drawn by others are, in most cases, coming from good intentions.